The best hotels in Ile Sainte-Marie

 The single worst week to book without a plan is the last week of July through the first week of August.
 European holidays collide with peak whale season and Ambodifotatra gets genuinely crowded by local standards.
 The Sainte-Marie Channel becomes a flotilla of whale watching boats.
 Book 3-4 months ahead for that window or accept that availability at Princesse Bora Lodge and Chez Julien disappears fast.

-Ile Sainte-Marie's best neighborhoods
+Ile Sainte-Marie's best hotel regions

 Start in Ambodifotatra if it's your first visit. it's the only real town, with the ferry dock, the market on Rue du Commerce, and most of the mid-range hotels within walking distance of actual life.
 The South Peninsula is where you spend more and stop apologizing for it.